xs0521/GithubNote/README.md

 #### Application Signing

-*GithubNote* is not signed (due to its costs) so you will need to use a workaround for the first run.
+*GitNote* is not signed (due to its costs) so you will need to use a workaround for the first run.
 The workaround depends on if you're running an Intel or Apple Silicon chip.

 - **Intel Chips**: [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
 - **Apple Chips**: Open a terminal and run this command:

 ```
-    sudo xattr -r -d com.apple.quarantine /Applications/GithubNote.app
+    sudo xattr -r -d com.apple.quarantine /Applications/GitNote.app
 ```

 ## Feedback